Valeant to buy bankrupt vaccine maker Dendreon

 Valeant already raised its stalking horse bid from the $296 million that it originally agreed to pay in January.

-A competing joint bid had been submitted by US Worldmeds of Matthews, Kentucky, with Deerfield Management, a New York investment firm with a focus on healthcare that is also a major Dendreon creditor.
+A competing joint bid had been submitted by US WorldMeds of Louisville, Kentucky, with Deerfield Management, a New York investment firm with a focus on healthcare that is also a major Dendreon creditor.
 The pair did not meet Valeant's higher bid, however.

 A source told Reuters there has already been essentially two auctions: an initial one in January to pick a stalking horse, then one with several rounds last week that resulted in Valeant raising its bid.